 Index funds are a group of mutual funds or exchange-traded funds (ETF) that are designed to track a specific index, such as the S&P 500 or FTSE 100.
-These indices track the performance of the biggest companies in the US and UK, respectively.
+These indices track the performance of the biggest companies in the US and the UK, respectively.

 Index funds are popular because they often have low fees and offer a variety of stocks and bonds.
 Because they track an index passively, they don’t require the fixed costs or management that other funds do.
-It’s therefore a very passive way of investing that requires a minimal effort from an investor.
+It’s therefore a very passive way of investing that requires minimal effort from an investor.

 How to choose index funds?

 1. Choose what you want to invest in

 Do you want to choose the widest possible index fund that covers all companies globally, a specific geographical location or perhaps a specific industry or megatrend?
 Do you want all the companies in one market, or would you prefer investing in only certain types of companies?

 The management fees of an index fund can be as low as 0.1%, while in actively managed funds it’s not uncommon for the fee to be 1-3%.
 The fees can have a huge impact in the long run, so it’s worth comparing the exact costs.
 When it comes to index funds, there needs to be a good reason if the management fees are more than 0.5%.

 Contrary to the familiar saying, when it comes to index funds, cheap can give you quality whereas expensive can often backfire.

 Similar to buying direct company stocks, it’s advisable to stick to funds that have a trading fee less than 1%.

 3. Ensure the funds don't have major overlaps